typedb/typedb-benchmark/simulation/coverage_spec.md

 - [x] Multiple keys for one thing type
 - [ ] Multiple keys for one thing type, with different datatypes
 - [x] Disallowed ~~An attribute owned by the parent but used as key by the child~~
+- [ ] Keying on both of two attributes that are in a hierarchy together
+- [ ] Can a subtype of a key be used to key the thing keyed by its super type (at insertion time)?

 ### Attributes